codefellows/seattle-301d43/03-jquery-with-events/README.md

 ## Daily Plan
 <!-- Below is a template.
 Please delete, change, update as you see fit... -->
-- Notes:
+- Announcements:
-  - Happy Wednesday!
+  - Code challenges: how did they go?
+Cut yourself off at 2 hours from now on.
 - Code Review
 - New Material
 - Code Demos